Lake Powell Data

 Loading snowpack data...

-Each band shows 15 feet of elevation.
-Width indicates storage capacity—the lake is V-shaped, so higher elevations hold significantly more water per foot.
+Each band is 15 feet tall.
+Wider bands hold more water.
+The canyon is V-shaped, so higher elevations hold a lot more water per foot than lower ones.

 3690-3705 ft3705